realrajaryan/virtualinterpretor/README.md

 # Virtual Interpretor
-A simple virtual interpreter prototype for the deaf based on Arduino and python, can interpret a speech and display sign languages for the user.
+My first programming project that I completed in grade 11.
+A simple virtual interpreter prototype for the deaf based on Arduino and Python3, can interpret speech and display sign languages accordingly for the user.

-~ Developed by me